mcdamo/libpyanidb/README.md

 A basic commandline interface is included that will can query (and cache) Anime info only.

 * Use included database_schema.sql to create a MySQL database for caching
-* Copy dotlibpyanidb.sample as ~/.libpyanidb
+* Copy dotlibpyanidb.sample as ~/.libpyanidb or /etc/libpyanidb.conf
-* Update ~/.libpyanidb with your AniDB account and MySQL database credentials
+* Update config with your AniDB account and MySQL database credentials
-* Run: cli/anidbcli.py --help
+* Run: python cli/anidbcli.py --help